microsoft/promptflow/examples/flows/chat/chat-math-variant/README.md

-# Math chat flow with prompt variants
+# Test your prompt variants for chat with math
 This is a prompt tuning case with 3 prompt variants for math question answering.

 Tools used in this flow：